akka/akka/akka-docs/src/main/paradox/routing.md

 change the supervision strategy applied to the child.
 This might be an inefficiency that you can avoid by specifying the strategy when defining the router.

-Setting the strategy is easily done:
+Setting the strategy is done like this:

 Scala
 :  @@snip [RoutingSpec.scala]($akka$/akka-actor-tests/src/test/scala/akka/routing/RoutingSpec.scala) { #supervision }